 Fog is a regular occurrence in this area.
 Therefore, try to time your visit on a non-foggy day to take full advantage of the views.
 A visit to the lighthouse on a foggy day is still a great experience.
 The stunning views are traded for a grey cloak that hugs the lighthouse.
 If you have an active imagination it can be a little eerie and spooky.

 There are a few picnic tables on the lighthouse grounds, as well as a trail to a gazebo on an overlook.
 Leashed dogs are allowed on the trails.

 The homes enjoy stunning views of the ocean, and at night, the flashing lighthouse is a neat sight to behold.
 These rentals make a great family or romantic getaway.
-Reservations can be made through the lighthouse webpage.

 Popular features include sinkholes where you can watch the ocean water rush in at high tide.
-Following a heavy rain, there is a waterfall that drops from the rocky ledges right into the ocean.
-The terrain is generally flat unless you want to work your way down to the rocky shoreline to tide pool.
+Following heavy rain, there is a waterfall that drops from the rocky ledges right into the ocean.
+The terrain is generally flat unless you want to work your way down to the rocky shoreline to the tide pool.

 The Stornetta Public Lands are an ideal area for hiking, picnics, nature photography and wildlife viewing.
 Be sure to bring your camera and binocular, because stunning shore and land wildlife are common.

 Migratory birds, such as waterfowl, can be seen, as well as shorebirds, raptors, and special status avian species.
 Because this area is an active, eroding and dynamic coastline, be aware of sinkholes and unstable cliffs.
 Keep your pet leashed and your children close at hand.